-THE E BOARD OF DIRECTORS RECOMMENDS S A VOTE FOR EACH OF THE PROPOSALS.
-1. Pl ROPOSAL ONE - Election of Directors To elect Patrick J. McEnany as a member of disability or resignation: f the Board of Directors until the 2021 Annual Meeting of Stoc kholders, or until his earlier death, □F OR ☐ AGAINST □ ABSTAIN To elect Philip H. Coelho as a member of the disability or resignation: he Board of Directors until the 2021 Annual Meeting of Stock cholders, or until his earlier death, □F OR ☐ AGAINST ☐ ABSTAIN To elect Charles B. O'Keeffe as a member o disability or resignation: f the Board of Directors until the 2021 Annual Meeting of Stoc kholders, or until his earlier death, □F OR ☐ AGAINST ☐ ABSTAIN To elect David S. Tierney, M.D. as a member disability or resignation: of the Board of Directors until the 2021 Annual Meeting of Stoo ckholders, or until his earlier death, □F OR ☐ AGAINST □ ABSTAIN To elect Donald A. Denkhaus as a member of disability or resignation: of the Board of Directors until the 2021 Annual Meeting of Stoc ckholders, or until his earlier death, □F OR ☐ AGAINST □ ABSTAIN To elect Richard J. Daly as a member of the disability or resignation: he Board of Directors until the 2021 Annual Meeting of Stock cholders, or until his earlier death, □F OR $\square$ AGAINST ☐ ABSTAIN 2.
-PROPOSAL TWO - To approve an Amendment to our Certificate of Incorporation increasing the number of authorized shares of our common stock from 150,000,000 shares to 200,000,000 shares □F OR ☐ AGAINST □ ABSTAIN 3.
-PROPOSAL THREE - To approve an amend shares dment to our 2018 Stock Incentive Plan to increase the shares a vailable for issuance by 2.5 million □F OR ☐ AGAINST □ ABSTAIN 4.
-PROPOSAL FOUR - To ratify the extension approved by our board of directors ion of the Company's Stockholders' Rights Plan until Septem aber 20, 2022 that was previously □F OR ☐ AGAINST ☐ ABSTAIN 5.
-PROPOSAL FIVE - To approve, on an advis ory basis, the 2019 compensation of our named executive officer s. □F OR □ AGAINST □ ABSTAIN 6.
-PROPOSAL SIX - To ratify the selection of December 31, 2020.
-Grant Thornton LLP as our independent registered public account nting firm for the fiscal year ending □F OR □ AGAINST □ ABSTAIN 7.
-PROPOSAL SEVEN - To transact such other r business as may properly come before the meeting. □F OR □ AGAINST □ ABSTAIN
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR EACH OF THE PROPOSALS.

+1. PROPOSAL ONE - Election of Directors

+To elect Patrick J. McEnany as a member of the Board of Directors until the 2021 Annual Meeting of Stockholders, or until his earlier death, disability or resignation:

+To elect Philip H. Coelho as a member of the Board of Directors until the 2021 Annual Meeting of Stockholders, or until his earlier death, disability or resignation:

+To elect Charles B. O'Keeffe as a member of the Board of Directors until the 2021 Annual Meeting of Stockholders, or until his earlier death, disability or resignation:

+To elect David S. Tierney, M.D. as a member of the Board of Directors until the 2021 Annual Meeting of Stockholders, or until his earlier death, disability or resignation:

+To elect Donald A. Denkhaus as a member of the Board of Directors until the 2021 Annual Meeting of Stockholders, or until his earlier death, disability or resignation:

+To elect Richard J. Daly as a member of the Board of Directors until the 2021 Annual Meeting of Stockholders, or until his earlier death, disability or resignation:

+2 PROPOSAL TWO - To approve an Amendment to our Certificate of Incorporation increasing the number of authorized shares of our common stock from 150,000,000 shares to 200,000,000 shares

+PROPOSAL THREE - To approve an amendment to our 2018 Stock Incentive Plan to increase the shares available for issuance by 2.5 million 3. shares

+PROPOSAL FOUR - To ratify the extension of the Company's Stockholders' Rights Plan until September 20, 2022 that was previously 4 approved by our board of directors

+- PROPOSAL FIVE To approve, on an advisory basis, the 2019 compensation of our named executive officers.
+5. - PROPOSAL SIX To ratify the selection of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending 6 December 31, 2020.

+PROPOSAL SEVEN - To transact such other business as may properly come before the meeting.
+7.

+□ ABSTAIN